higayasuo/expo-icp-vetkeys/docs/how_it_works.md

 # How it works
 This document explains how to authenticate with Internet Identity in an Expo app and connect to the Backend of ICP.
-Since the content is quite complex, we will first understand the concepts in natural language, and then explain the code.

 The Japanese version is available [here](how_it_works_ja.md).

 ## What is Internet Identity

 Internet Identity is an account system for accessing services on the Internet Computer.
-While it is equivalent to traditional Google accounts and Apple IDs, it offers the following benefits:
+While it is equivalent to traditional Google accounts and Apple IDs.

-- No collection or tracking of personal information by platform companies
-- A decentralized account system suitable for the Web3.0 era
-- Secure login using biometric authentication (passkeys)

-By addressing the issues of conventional centralized account systems, it realizes a Web3.0-era account service that is more secure and privacy-focused.

-The Internet Identity Frontend is provided as a [web application](https://identity.ic0.app/).

 ## Tips for Using Internet Identity with Expo